Return to Books

 The right people are self-motivated, disciplined, and aligned with the company's core values, reducing the need for extensive management and motivation.

-• Example: Hiring individuals who align with the company’s values and culture, even if their skills are not a perfect match initially.
+• Hiring individuals who align with the company’s values and culture, even if their skills are not a perfect match initially.

-• Example: Firing individuals who are not a good fit, despite their technical competence, to maintain a cohesive team dynamic.
+• Firing individuals who are not a good fit, despite their technical competence, to maintain a cohesive team dynamic.

 Confront the Brutal Facts